-PIM for Omni Channel Ecommerce
+PIM for Omnichannel Ecommerce

 Web Browser Based Ecommerce

-The web based ecommerce presence comes first to mind.
+The web-based ecommerce presence comes first to mind.
 It is typically the main channel for ecommerce.
-An API based PIM is ideal for a headless ecommerce experience powered by frontend technology like React and perhaps Gatsby for even faster frontend performance.
+An API-based PIM is ideal for a headless ecommerce experience powered by frontend technology like React and perhaps Gatsby for even faster frontend performance.

-Product information and rich content available via a fast ecommerce API
+- Product information and rich content available via a fast ecommerce API

-A tailor designed customer experience implemented with modern frontend technologies
+- A tailor-designed customer experience implemented with modern frontend technologies

-Analytics driven iterations for improvements in customer experience and conversion
+- Analytics-driven iterations for improvements in customer experience and conversion

 Native App Ecommerce

-In an omni channel ecommerce context your native ecommerce App strategy would include:
+In an omnichannel ecommerce context your native ecommerce App strategy would include:

 In Store Ecommerce

 The retail industry is in a huge revolution.
-With the growth in ecommerce many physical stores are struggling.
+With the growth in e-commerce, many physical stores are struggling.
 Many are closing down.
-A trend here is to go from a basic store to more showrooms that are experience driven.
+A trend here is to go from a basic store to more showrooms that are experience-driven.
 Destinations rather than shops.

-Strategically an in store ecommerce experience would include:
+Strategically, in-store ecommerce experience would include:

-Access rich product information via an API
+- Access rich product information via an API

-A customer centric design of touch screens or Apps
+- A customer-centric design of touch screens or Apps

-Analytics to iterate for improved customer experience
+- Analytics to iterate for improved customer experience

 Point of Sales

-To drive online sales you add rich media like videos, photos or special offers.
-Promotions like this could also be available in store.
-Digital signage screens in store can easily be powered by the same content served from your PIM.
+To drive online sales you add rich media like videos, photos, or special offers.
+Promotions like this could also be available in-store.
+Digital signage screens in-store can easily be powered by the same content served from your PIM.